-Capitol Hill Medical is a gay focused clinic that exists to serve the unique medical needs of the Seattle LGBTQ community.
-We are gay doctors and gay clinicians in Seattle offering primary care services to gays, lesbians, bisexuals, and trans* patients.
+Capitol Hill Medical is an LGBTQ focused clinic that exists to serve the unique medical needs of the Seattle LGBTQ community.
+We are LGBTQ doctors and LGBTQ clinicians in Seattle offering primary care services to gays, lesbians, bisexuals, trans,* and queer patients.
 We are also certified by the American Academy of HIV Medicine as HIV specialists, and offer hormone therapy to our trans* patients who are in transition.

 (The use of Trans* on this website is intended to include multiple transgender, intersex, and gender-nonconforming identities.)

 Monday - Thursday 9am to 4:30pm (Closed for lunch 12pm-1pm)

 Parking: There is ample parking available for the building for a reasonable fee.
 However, we won't be able to validate.